 Your best option for finding sources is the Troy library.
 Look for the databases.
-The last time I checked, they were here: https://my.troy.edu/libraries/databases.html.
+The last time I checked (20 August 2023), they were at https://my.troy.edu/libraries/databases.html.
 You'll probably want to narrow the list to humanities and literature.
 Some of the better options for you are (alphabetically):